rickwassing/Cicada/TERMS_OF_USE.md

 - Obtain appropriate informed consent from patients
 - Comply with all applicable healthcare regulations (HIPAA, GDPR, etc.)
 - Validate results against your clinical judgment and other assessments

-### 4.2 Research Users

-If you use Cicada for research, you must:

-- Obtain institutional ethics approval before using participant data
-- Follow informed consent procedures
-- Properly cite the Software in publications
-- Comply with research data management policies
-- De-identify data as required by ethics protocols

 ### 4.3 All Users